 Why Choose UWorld for MBE Practice Questions

 The way you study can be the difference between passing and failing the bar exam.
 Finding the right help for your study style is the key.
-If you found our sample questions helpful, the full version of UWorld MBE prep provides you with 1,900+ MBE practice questions—many of which are written by the NCBE and have appeared on previous bar exams.
+If you found our bar exam questions sample helpful, the full version of UWorld MBE prep provides you with 1,950+ MBE practice questions—many of which are written by the NCBE and have appeared on previous bar exams.

 Each question covers the most common legal principles and analytical reasoning skills tested on the MBE.
 Plus, you can track your performance, identify your areas of strength and weakness, and even take a full-length practice exam when you feel you’re ready.